 The Better Outside project is working to improve visitor experiences throughout the countryside of the South West Peak.
 This wide-reaching project has a goal of improving access in a number of areas for those who wish to fully enjoy the outdoors, but are dealing with health or mobility issues.

-As part of the plan for this project two walking routes in the Goyt Valley will be upgraded to make them suitable for access by all visitors.
+As part of the plan for this project two walking routes in the Goyt Valley are being upgraded to make them suitable for access by all visitors.
 This important work, which is already in progress, will make exploring this beautiful area a little easier for those who want to fully experience the South West Peak.
-The route along the eastern shore of Fernilee Reservoir has been resurfaced, thanks to grant funding from Tarmac Landfill Communities Fund, but we have a few alterations to complete before we can fully open it and shout about it.
+The route along the eastern shore of Fernilee Reservoir has been resurfaced and new benches installed, thanks to grant funding from Tarmac Landfill Communities Fund and United Utilities, but we have a few alterations to complete before we can shout about it.

 Learn more about how to have fun in the great outdoors responsibly!